Understanding Anxiety and Neurodivergence

 - Work with your chronotype — If anxiety is worse at certain times of day, structure your most demanding tasks for your best hours.

-Medication can be an important tool for managing anxiety, but the considerations are different for neurodivergent individuals.
-What works for neurotypical anxiety may not be the right fit when autism or ADHD is also present.
-Our articles on finding the right anxiety medication, anxiety medication safety, and holistic approaches to anxiety provide thorough overviews.
+Medication and professional support.
+Medication can be an important tool for managing anxiety.
+However, the right choice differs for neurodivergent individuals.
+What works for neurotypical anxiety may not fit when autism or ADHD is also present.

 For coping strategies you can use right now, see our guide on coping strategies for difficult mental health days and how anxiety affects sleep.